What is a Centre?

 Courses at established colleges

-Colleges who are offering City & Guilds qualification are already approved Centres but must be verified for this particular course.
+Colleges that are offering City & Guilds qualification are already approved Centres but must be verified for this particular course.
 Verifiers for the Barista Skills qualification may have been given initial training by the BSA.

 The BSA runs a series of ‘Train the Trainers’ courses to ensure the Trainers have the full set of skills and knowledge to cover the content.
 Those who have successfully completed this programme will be approved by the BSA and their names posted on the BSA website.